Rewe drops ads with German soccer association over armbands row | Sports-Games

 Volkswagen said FIFA's behaviour was "unacceptable".
 "The discussions and reactions show that something fundamental needs to change in world football," a spokesperson for the carmaker said on Tuesday.

-Separately, Deutsche Telekom said it planned to talk to the DFB about the armbands controversy.
+Separately, Deutsche Telekom said it planned to talk to the DFB about the armbands controversy, while Lufthansa said it did not intend to end its partnership with the DFB.
 German interior and sports minister Nancy Faeser, who is due to travel to Qatar later in the day, said FIFA's decision was a "big mistake that tears the hearts of the fans", adding she would address this issue while in Doha.

 "It's a difficult road, but I think it's important that we continue to discuss human rights with the decision makers there," Faeser said.
 Several soccer associations had said their team captains would wear the 'OneLove' armband in Qatar.
 But the associations from Germany, England, Wales, Belgium, the Netherlands, Switzerland and Denmark said on Monday they would drop those plans following FIFA's warning.